elixir-webrtc/ex_webrtc/guides/intro.md

 * I-frames (/intra-frames/keyframes) - these are complete, independent images and do not require other frames to be decoded
 * P-frames (predicted frames/delta-frames) - these only hold changes in the image from the previous frame.

-Thanks to this, size of all of the frames other than the keyframe can be greatly reduces, but:
+Thanks to this, the size of all of the frames other than the keyframe can be greatly reduced, but:
-* loss of a keyframe or P-frame will result in a freeze and the receiver signaling that something is wrong and video cannot be decodec
+* loss of a keyframe or P-frame will result in a freeze and the receiver signaling that something is wrong and video cannot be decoded
 * video playback can only start from a keyframe

-Thus, it's very important not to loose the keyframes, or in the case of loss, swiftly respond to keyframe requests from the receiving peer and produce a new keyframe, as typically (at least in WebRTC) intervals between unprompted keyframes in a video stream can be counted in tens of seconds.
-As you probably realise, 15 second video freeze would be quite disastrous!
-It's also important to request a new keyframe when a new peer that's supposed to receive media joins, so they can start video playback right aways instead of waiting.
+Thus, it's very important not to lose the keyframes, or in the case of loss, swiftly respond to keyframe requests from the receiving peer and produce a new keyframe, as typically (at least in WebRTC) intervals between unprompted keyframes in a video stream can be counted in tens of seconds.
+As you probably realize, 15-second video freeze would be quite disastrous!
+It's also important to request a new keyframe when a new peer that's supposed to receive media joins, so they can start video playback right away instead of waiting.

 > #### WebRTC internals {: .tip}
 > If you're developing using a Chromium-based browser, be sure to type out `chrome://webrtc-internals` in your address bar,
 > you'll access a lot of WebRTC-related stats.
 >
-> If you ever see black screen with the "loading" spinning circle instad of you video in the `video` HTML element, be sure
+> If you ever see a black screen with the "loading" spinning circle instead of your video in the `video` HTML element, be sure
-> to find your PeerConnection in the WebRTC internals, go to `inbound-rtp(type=video, ...)` tab and check the `pliCount` stat.
+> to find your PeerConnection in the WebRTC internals, go to the `inbound-rtp(type=video, ...)` tab and check the `pliCount` stat.
 > If you see it growing, but the video still does not load, you most likely are missing a keyframe and are not responding
 > to the PLI (Picture Loss Indication) requests with a new keyframe.

-In case of a forwarding unit, like the example we have been examining in this section, we cannot really produce a keyframe, as we don't produce any video at all.
+In the case of a forwarding unit, like the example we have been examining in this section, we cannot really produce a keyframe, as we don't produce any video at all.
-The only option is to send the keyframe request to the source, which in `ExWebRTC.PeerConnection` can be acomplished with the `PeerConnection.send_pli` function.
+The only option is to send the keyframe request to the source, which in `ExWebRTC.PeerConnection` can be accomplished with the `PeerConnection.send_pli` function.
 PLI (Picture Loss Indication) is simply a type of RTCP packet.

-Usually, when forwarding media between peer, we would:
+Usually, when forwarding media between peers, we would:
-* send PLI to source tracks when new receiving peer joins,
+* send PLI to source tracks when a new receiving peer joins,
 * forward PLI from source tracks to receiving tracks

-Which can be acomplished with this piece of code similar to this
+This can be achieved with this piece of code similar to this:

 ```elixir
 defp handle_info(:new_peer_joined, state) do